-An introducer sheath (tube) is inserted into the puncture.
+An introducer sheath or tube is inserted into the puncture.

 The catheter is inserted into the sheath.
-Using X-rays as a guide, the doctor moves the catheter through the sheat and up through the aorta, behind the heart, and to the carotid.
+Using X-rays as a guide, the doctor moves the catheter through the sheath and up through the aorta and into the carotid artery.

 An angiogram of the carotid artery is taken.
-A contrast "dye" will be injected into a vein to show the location of the narrowed portion of the artery on X-ray.
-You may feel a warm sensation toward your head or the legs just after the dye is injected.
-Also, you may think that you see some flashing lights.
+A contrast dye will be injected into the artery to show the location of the narrowed portion on X-ray.
+You may feel a warm sensation toward your head just after the dye is injected.
+Also, you may think you see some flashing lights.
 This is normal and will only last for a few seconds.
 If it persists, let your doctor know immediately.

-The narrowed artery will be opened up or expanded.
-This is done using balloon angioplasty.
+The narrowed artery will be opened up or expanded if the narrowing is too tight to allow the stent to pass through.
+This is done using balloon angioplasty: